 A Good Slushie Needs a Good Blender

 To make a smooth slushie, you need a good blender.
 I made this strawberry prosecco slushie with my new KitchenAid High Performance Blender.
-It’s part of the smart new Queen of Hearts Collection that celebrates KitchenAid’s 100th birthday.

 The blender is solid and reassuringly heavy.
 It’s also remarkably quiet for a power blender.
 A great vortex is important to the design.
 This drags the ingredients down into the blades, so there’s no need to use the damper to push them.